Right to manage for leaseholders of flats

 Overview of the right to manage

-It provides that a group of leaseholders in a block of flats can choose to form a right to manage company through which they may take over management of the building.
-This right may be used to take control of a block which is poorly managed.
-Mismanagement is not a pre-requisite – the right is available regardless of the quality of existing management.
+The Act allows leaseholders in a block of flats to form a right to manage company to take over management of the building.
+Leaseholders can take control of a block that is poorly managed, but mismanagement is not a condition.
+The right is available regardless of the quality of existing management.

-The landlord or another leaseholder may object by serving a counter-notice, but the right to manage application will be defeated only if the leaseholders lack entitlement because one or more qualifying conditions are not met.
+The landlord can object by serving a counter-notice.
+The right to manage application will only be overturned if the leaseholders are not entitled because one or more qualifying conditions are not met.

 See the LEASE factsheet about the right to manage for more information.